reproducible-reporting/stepup-reprep/docs/advanced_topics/sync_zenodo.md

 Documentation of the fields in the `zenodo.yaml` configuration file:

-- `path_versions`:
+- `path_record_id`:
-  A JSON file containing all versions of the dataset in chronological order and their corresponding record IDs.
+  A TXT file containing the record ID of the most recent version of the resource on Zenodo.
   This file is updated by the `stepup sync-zenodo` script.
   You should not need to modify it unless you created or discarded new records manually through the Zenodo web interface.
   It is recommended to commit this file to the Git history.
+  Changes to this file are not tracked by StepUp.

 - `endpoint`:
   If you want to test the upload without using the production Zenodo platform,